guyboertje/jmongo/README.txt

 If you are using Replica Sets and want to use JMongo you should be OK if you use a URI to connect.
 JMongo lets the Java driver handle reading from slaves and writing to master, although YMMV as I have not tested JMongo with Replica Sets yet.
+If you intend to use the fsync=true uri option to imply safe=true on your queries, at the moment you will also need to specify the w option in the uri. e.g. mongodb://0.0.0.0:27017/?fsync=true;w=1;